The package NAMESPACE is one of the most confusing parts

 Manual exports

-does not automatically generate the correct
+If @export does not automatically generate the correct

 -

-@exportS3Method generic method
+@exportS3Method generic methodgeneratesS3method(generic, method) -

-@exportPattern foo
+@exportPattern foogeneratesexportPattern(foo)

 For even more specialised cases you can use

-which inserts code
+@rawNamespace code which inserts code

-.
-If you need to automate this,
+#> NULLIf you need to automate this, @evalNamespace fun() will

 Imports

-also controls which functions from other
+The NAMESPACE also controls which functions from other

 packages are made available to your package.